evhuh/ECE3481_lab_1/README.md

 ## PART 3: Recursively compute Fibonacci(n)
-- NOTE: This works for any Fibonacci number that can be represented by an 8-bit value (up to fib(13) = 233)
+- NOTE: This works for any Fibonacci number that can be represented by an 8-bit value (so up to fib(13) = 233)
-- PUSH things onto stack so they don't get overwritten => put somewhere safe
-- POP them back so program can continue as if nothing changed

-- FUNCTION: fib
+- FUNCTIONS: fib, fib_base
+  * FUNCTION 1: fib
     - INPUTS :
        * n is passed in r24 (unsigned 8-bit)
     - OUTPUTS :
       * r25:r24 = 16-bit result (HIGH byte = 0)
+  * FUNCTION 2: fib_base
+    - Returns 1 or 0, if passed 1 or 0 (respectively) to the calling function